 Social and emotional wellness has become a central focus of BC schools, and recent research shows gardening could be one of the tools in the toolbox to help support youth mental well-being.
-The study, led by Vancouver Coastal Health Research Institute researcher Vanessa Lam, empowered youth to share their personal stories and experiences with food, and examined how food-based activities impacted youths’ mental health and wellness.
+The study, led by Vancouver Coastal Health Research Institute researchers Vanessa Lam and Kathy Romses, empowered youth to share their personal stories and experiences with food, and examined how food-based activities impacted youths’ mental health and wellness.

 “At the time of our research, the 2013 BC Adolescent Health Survey showed that, as youth age, their experience of extreme stress also increases,” says Lam.
 “Added to that, a lot of youth experience challenges around managing stress.”

 “Giving youth opportunities for hands-on learning empowers them to be independent and develop life-long healthy habits.”

 Lam’s and Romses’ study involved 16 youth—in grades nine to 12—who volunteered to participate in around eight sessions of garden-to-table activities, such as growing, harvesting and cooking food.
 Food and gardening activities took place in Vancouver at local schools, the UBC Farm, a community centre and a neighbourhood house.

 The study used a photovoice approach to capture youth experiences.
 Photovoice is a process in which photography is used to share personal stories.

 “This research enabled us to gain insights into the impact of food literacy activities on youth mental health while allowing youth to develop photography, writing and leadership skills.”

 Youth worked with a professional photographer to help them develop their photography skills using a digital SLR camera.
 They were tasked with taking images that best captured their thoughts and feelings, and also with writing about their experiences in a personal journal.
 Select photos and journal entries were later shared with the research team and youth peers.